-Council conducts indexation each year and revalues the community land every three years in line with the Valuer General's revaluation schedule, which will be in the 2025/2026 financial year.
+Council revalues the community land every 3 years in line with the Valuer General's revaluation schedule, which will be in the 2025/2026 financial year.

 Sewerage Network

 Council conducts indexation on asset values under this class every year and conducts full revaluation every five years.
 Council engages an external, independent and qualified valuer to conduct full revaluations.